-If you or your loved one have been accused of a white-collar crime or is a target of a criminal investigation, take the steps to protect your innocence and hire a criminal defense attorney.
-The Law Offices of Ramos & Del Cueto will work diligently and efficiently to protect your rights and to form a strong defense for your case.
+If you or your loved one has been accused of a white collar crime or is a target of a criminal investigation, take the steps to protect your innocence and hire a criminal defense attorney.
+The team at Ramos & Del Cueto, PLLC, will work diligently and efficiently to protect your rights and form a strong defense for your case.

-Forgery is the falsifying or duplicating of documents, currency, or signatures typically for financial profit.
-Forgery laws in Texas apply to a wide variety of offenses from signing another person’s name on a check to falsifying contracts.
+Forgery is the falsifying or duplicating of documents, currency or signatures, typically for financial profit.
+Forgery laws in Texas apply to a wide variety of offenses, from signing another person’s name on a check to falsifying contracts.

-If you or your loved one is involved in a case pertaining to a white-collar crime, contact the Law Offices of Ramos & Del Cueto today.
-We have the skills and experience that you need to get proper and thorough defense case.
-We offer a free consultation where we can walk you through the proceedings of your case.
+If you or your loved one is involved in a case pertaining to a white collar crime, contact us today.
+We have the skills and experience that you need for a proper and thorough defense case.
+We offer a free consultation during which we can walk you through the proceedings of your case.

-Free Consultation · Se Habla Español · 210-212-9000
+Free consultation · Se habla español · 210-761-6004